hi/grunt-requestfiles/README.md

 Type: `String`
 Default value: `''`

-A valid hostname for a wms template.
+A valid hostname for a template.

 #### options.path
 Type: `String`